 About Professor Chamberlin

-STUDENTS: For course information, see menu at right.
+NOTE: For course information, see menu at right.

 Professor Sean Chamberlin teaches oceanography, meteorology, earth science, marine biology, and marine mammal biology in the Division of Natural Sciences, Department of Earth Sciences, at Fullerton Community College in Fullerton, California, USA, where he has worked as a full-time instructor since August 1996.